NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 less priority than reducing the pixel reprojection errors.

 This value is a multiplier.
-Internally the constraint is adapts to the ground sample distance and number of interest points.
+Internally the constraint is adapts to the ground sample distance, number of interest points, and per-pixel uncertainty (1 sigma).
 The implementation is very analogous to the triangulation constraint (:numref:`ba_ground_constraints`).

 It is suggested to examine the camera change report (:numref:`ba_camera_offsets`) and pixel reprojection report